-For an event e issued by a client attached to node SSC-B.SC-5.l.15 the client re-issue behavior ensures that the event is stored to the cluster storage at node 14.
+For an event e, issued by a client attached to node SSC-B.SC-5.1.15, the client reissue behavior ensures that the event is stored to the cluster storage at node 14.
 Even if the reference count associated with this event is reduced to zero, the cluster storage cannot garbage collect this event till such time that the event is stored to the system storage at node 1.
-It is now the responsibility of node 14 to ensure the storage of the event e to the system store and corresponding re-issues to ensure the same.
-This event is not allowed to leave SSC-B though a gateway does exist at the super-cluster SSC-B.SC-5.
-Once the event is stored to the system storage at node 1 it is allowed to leave the super-super-cluster.
-The system store at node 1 should also send a notification to node 14 indicating that the event was stored to the system storage.
+It is now the responsibility of node 14, to ensure the storage of the event e to the system storage and also to initiate corresponding reissues to ensure the same.
+This event is not allowed to leave SSC-B, though a gateway does exist at the super-cluster SSC-B.SC-5.
+Once the event is stored to the system storage at node 1, it is allowed to leave the super-super-cluster.
+This indication is stored in the event via the sequence number assigned by the system storage.
+An given event will be stored only at one system storage.
+The system storage at node 1 should also send a notification to node 14 indicating that the event was stored to the system storage.
 The event e is then replicated at node 9 and 19, if there are any clients attached to super-clusters SC-4 and SC-6 respectively.
-This event which is being disseminated in say SC-6, would have 2 epochs associated with it - one assigned by the level-3 store at node 1 and the other assigned by the level-2 store at node 19.
+This event which is being disseminated in say SC-6, would have 2 epochs associated with it - one assigned by the level-3 store at node 1 and the other assigned by the level-2 store at node 19, besides the sequence number assigned by the system storage at node 1.